Farm Debt Mediation Regulations

 Method of Notification

-4 (1) An administrator shall, where required by the Act or these Regulations to notify or inform a farmer or a farmer’s creditor of anything, notify or inform them in person or by means of telephone, priority post, courier service or, subject to subsection (3), facsimile or electronic mail.
+4 (1) An administrator shall, if required by the Act or these Regulations to notify or inform a farmer, a farmer’s creditor or the Minister of anything, notify or inform them in person or by means of telephone, priority post, courier service or, subject to subsection (3), facsimile or electronic mail.

-(2) A farmer or a farmer’s creditor is deemed to be notified or informed by an administrator at any of the following times:
+(2) A farmer, a farmer’s creditor or the Minister is deemed to be notified or informed by an administrator

 (a) on the day they are so notified or informed in person or personally by telephone by the administrator;